lushcodes/lushcodes/README.md

 - 👋  Hi, I’m Luke Usher - @lushcodes
-- 👀  I’m interested in becoming a software developer
+- 👀  I’m interested in becoming a software developer.
+I also make soundtracks for video games.
 - 🌱  I’m currently seeking job opportunities where I can further my skills and help develop your projects!
-I also make soundtracks for video games.
 - 💞️  I’m looking to collaborate on your game, website or programs!
 - 📫  How to reach me for code (lushcodes@gmail.com) or music (octonyte@gmail.com)